mui/material-ui/docs/data/joy/customization/introduction/introduction.md

 }
 ```

 For more details and examples, check out the [theme components](/joy-ui/customization/theme-components/) page.
-If you need more details about using CSS variables in Joy, check out the [CSS variables](/joy-ui/customization/css-variables/) page.
+If you need more details about using CSS variables in Joy, check out the [using CSS variables](/joy-ui/customization/using-css-variables/) page.

 ## One-off customization